-We’ll dive into more about heart health and other benefits below – plus answers to frequently asked questions and best practices for getting outside – but let’s start with one of my favorite benefits:
+We’ll dive into more about that below – plus answers to frequently asked questions and best practices for getting outside – but first let’s look at an overview of the benefits of sunshine.

 1. Strengthens & Balances The Immune System ^

 Sunlight strengthens and balances immune function in at least three ways: